syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 # Selection in .NET MAUI Chart

-[SfCircularChart]() supports selection that allows you to select or highlight a segment in the chart by using [DataPointSelectionBehavior]().
+[SfCircularChart]() provides selection behavior, which allows you to select or highlight a chart segment using [DataPointSelectionBehavior]().

 ## Data Point Selection

-To enable the data point selection in the [SfCircularChart](), create an instance of [DataSelectionBehavior]() and set a color value for[SelectionBrush]() property to highlight the segment in the series.
-Then set the selection instance to the [SelectionBehavior]() property of the chart series.
+To enable the data point selection in the [SfCircularChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
+The selection instance should then be set to the chart series [SelectionBehavior]() property.

 {% tabs %}